Brass Casting Foundry in Lancaster, PA

 This technique involves forming a single-use mold from a sand aggregate and pouring molten brass into that mold.
 The process works well thanks to green sand's ability to withstand extremely high temperatures.

 Brass Casting Applications

 Brass castings find use in many industries, and brass components prove especially useful in household and construction applications due to the material's natural corrosion resistance.
 At J. Walter Miller, we have the casting capabilities to create brass connectors, switch gears, pump parts, valves, sprinkler heads and more.
 Industries that rely on brass casting services include:

 Brass casting foundries utilize specialized brass casting equipment to produce high-quality results.
 This equipment includes specialized melting furnaces to heat the metal to the appropriate temperature and vibratory equipment to remove finished metal castings from their sand molds.
 We use automated casting equipment at every stage of the brass casting process to keep costs low and lead times as short as possible.
 Automation, along with quality brass casting supplies allows us to produce consistent parts free of defects.

 Our brass casting process involves three primary steps:

 - Mold-making: We start by making match plates for each component.
-The sand is then pressed around the match plate to create new halves of a mold.
+The sand is then pressed around the match plate to create new halves of a casting mold.
 A pattern is a full-size prototype of the part being manufactured.
-For more detailed aspects of the component, patterns are used to create cavities inside the mold.
-Next, we fasten the mold together in preparation for pouring.
+For more detailed aspects of the component, patterns are used to create cavities inside the mold during the mold-making process.
+Next, we fasten the mold together, forming a casting flask in preparation for pouring.

 - Pouring: Once we've created an accurate sand mold, we heat brass to an ideal casting temperature inside a furnace.
 The molten brass then flows into the mold gradually.
-After the pouring process, we leave the filled molds to cool and solidify.
+After the pouring process, we leave the filled molds to cool below casting temperature and solidify.